itthinx/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.12.0 =
+= 2.12.1 =
-This release includes compatibility fixes for WordPress 4.3 and solves potential issues when upgrading from earlier versions.
+This release fixes an issue with the built-in captcha for affiliate registration.